asousadias/Peixinho_Harmonicos1967/README.md

 Hence you'll nedd at least the MaxMSP Runtime Application to run it.

-You can find the score for an ensemble version of the work at the _Portuguese Music Information & Research Centre_ (http://mic.pt/) here: http://mic.pt/dispatcher?where=3&what=2&show=0&edicao_id=7129&lang=PT
+You can find the score of an ensemble version of _Harmónicos_ at the _Portuguese Music Information & Research Centre_ (http://mic.pt/) here: http://mic.pt/dispatcher?where=3&what=2&show=0&edicao_id=7129&lang=PT

 For information about use, issues and discussion, see: